kunhwiko/concepts/cloud/aws/D-EC2.md

 ##### Savings Plan
 ```
-a) 1 or 3 year commitment to a certain amount of usage for a discounted price.
+1 or 3 year commitment to a certain amount of usage for a discounted price.
 ```

 ##### Spot Instance & Spot Fleet